 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at July 31, 2021, the Company had cash of \$5,854,701, to settle current liabilities of \$753,389 (excluding non-cash flow-through share liability of \$536,936).
-All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms, except for the loan payable paid in September 2020 via issuance of common shares.
+As at July 31, 2022, the Company had cash of \$2,253,229, to settle current liabilities of \$305,314 (excluding non-cash flow-through share liability of \$450,699).
+All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms.